-For eBooks try eBooks.com. eBooks has a vast selection of digital books ready for download for just about every range of eReader out there – from Kindles, to iPads, to Nook, Kobo, Sony Reader, Android, PC, Mac and more.
+For eBooks try eBooks.com. eBooks have a vast selection of digital books ready for download for just about every type of eReader out there.
+From Kindles to iPads, to Nook, Kobo, Sony Reader, Android, PC, Mac, and more.

-For hard copies of books Oxfam Books are a good ethical alternative to Amazon.
+For hard copies of books, Oxfam Books* are a good ethical online alternative to Amazon.
 They have a wide selection of secondhand books online that benefit charity.
-Up until recently I had no idea that Oxfam sold items via their website, and I think it’s great that they’re opening up to capture bigger markets online.
-GreenBook.Club is a book swapping service that’s just recently been set up and well worth a look, and Bookdonors is a great secondhand online bookshop.
+Up until recently, I had no idea that Oxfam sold items via their website.
+I think it’s great that they’re opening up to capture bigger markets online.

 If you can’t find what you’re looking for secondhand then it’s worth checking if your local independent bookseller offers online shopping.
-Quite a lot do – my Edinburgh favourites that offer UK wide online shopping include Golden Hare Books, the Fruitmarket Gallery (who have great kids books and specialist art books), and Word Power.
-All come very highly recommended from me.
-Others, like Edinburgh Bookshop will order in any book for free for you.
+Quite a lot do.
+My Edinburgh favourites that offer UK-wide online shopping include Golden Hare Books, the Fruitmarket Gallery (who have great kid’s books and specialist art books), and Word Power.
+All come very highly recommended by me.
+Others, like Edinburgh Bookshop, will order any book for free for you.

 Don’t be swayed by the Book Depository – they are owned by Amazon – shop secondhand or shop local instead!

-For digital downloads iTunes isn’t really a more ethical alternative to Amazon – Apple have a terrible reputation for human rights in China, where their factories are based.
-A good alternative is 7Digital, which is fairly ethical, and all songs are DRM (digital rights management free) which means you can play them on unlimited devices.
+For digital downloads, iTunes isn’t really a more ethical online alternative to Amazon.
+Apple has a terrible reputation for human rights in China, where their factories are based.
+Instead, a good ethical alternative to Amazon is 7Digital.
+A big plus is that all songs are DRM (digital rights management-free) which means you can play them on unlimited devices.

-For older releases, as an ethical alternative to Amazon then your first port of call should be one of the myriad of secondhand record stores.
-Oxfam Music is a good choice, as again, proceeds go back to Oxfam.
+For older releases, as an ethical alternative to Amazon then your first port of call should be one of the myriad secondhand record stores.
+Oxfam Music* is a good online shopping resource, as again, proceeds go back to Oxfam.
 Alternatively, if you can’t find what you’re looking for then Discogs is a good choice, with loads of sellers selling secondhand items.

 For new releases, your local independent might sell online.
 I’d check with them first before seeking out other alternatives.
-I’d heartily recommend my local independent – Avalanche Records – who sell online.
+I’d heartily recommend my local independent – Avalanche Records – which sells online.
 They specialise in Scottish indie music but have a range of new releases and good stuff too.

-EDIT: A reader has also suggested buying CD’s directly from the artists themselves, via their websites, to ensure they gain the highest amount of revenue on their CD sales.
+EDIT: A reader has also suggested buying CDs directly from the artists themselves, via their websites.
+This ensures they gain the highest amount of revenue on their CD sales.

-If either option fails Recordstore.co.uk has a wide range of CD’s, vinyl and promotional materials.
-If it’s something specialist that you’re after then Proper Music is a specialist online retailer concentrating on folk, blues, jazz, country, Americana and world music, however you’ll also find classical music and overstocks, deletions, imports and anything else that they think is of interest to their customers
+If either option fails Recordstore.co.uk has a wide range of CDs, vinyl, and promotional materials online, and is more ethical than Amazon.
+If it’s something specialist that you’re after then Proper Music is a good place to check out.
+This specialist online retailer concentrates on folk, blues, jazz, country, Americana, and world music.
+However, you’ll also find classical music and overstocks, deletions, imports, and anything else that they think is of interest to their customers.

 Computer Games (Video and PC)

-For video and PC games, again, try Oxfam (they really do sell everything!).
-Alternatively, for PC games try instant download services Games Planet or Metaboli.
+For video and PC games, again, try Oxfam* (they really do sell everything!).
+Alternatively, for PC games try instant download services Games Planet.
 For console games give The Game Collection a go.
-None of these options are super ethical, but are much better than using Amazon or buying from the supermarkets.
+Neither of these options is super ethical but are much better than using Amazon or buying from the supermarkets.

 I can’t cover everything that Amazon sells, but I hope I’ve covered some of the main categories.
-If you’d like me to cover any other areas then do let me know in the comments section below and I’ll dedicate a future post to your requests!
+If you’d like me to cover any other areas then do let me know in the comments section below.
+I’ll try and dedicate a future post to your requests!